 Some people prefer not to move until it’s absolutely necessary, but independent living at a CCRC offers many benefits.
 You spend less time maintaining a residence and enjoy convenient services such as dining, housekeeping, laundry, transportation services, security, maintenance, and emergency assistance.

-CCRCs typically offer a selection of floor plans and layouts to accommodate individuals and couples, including private studio apartments and multi-bedroom spaces with kitchens, balconies, and in-space storage.
-Apartments are unfurnished so you can bring in your favorite pieces and make it your home.
+CCRCs or life care communities typically offer a selection of floor plans and layouts to accommodate individuals and couples, including private studio apartments and multi-bedroom spaces with kitchens, balconies, and in-space storage.
+In independent living residences, apartments are unfurnished so you can bring in your favorite pieces and make it your home.